Healthy Homes Assessment Maraenui

 What We Do

-As building inspectors, we are experts in all elements associated with specialist home inspects.
-We’re there to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the elements associated with professional house inspects.
+We are here to ensure that you make the correct decision when buying your next home.

-We are serious about your investment We will conduct comprehensive examinations to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun parts of purchasing or owning the home.
+We take your investment seriously We conduct detailed checks to make sure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning the house.

-We are specialised in a range of solutions to ensure that you are completely updated on the condition of any property you might be contemplating buying or selling in addition to other solutions.
+We offer a wide range of services to ensure you are completely informed about the condition of any property that you might be contemplating buying or selling as well as additional services.

-Our systematic method of conducting your home inspection and the latest software technology which includes digital photos in the report, you can actually see any issues found.
-Because of our detailed report, it is no wonder that we have so many customers who recommend our service to family and friends.
+With our systematic approach to your property inspection and the latest in technology for software including digital photos imbedded into the reports, you are able to actually see any issues that could be found.
+Because of our detailed report, it’s not surprising that we receive so many referrals from clients our services to their family and acquaintances.

 Highly Sillked & Insured Inspection Experts